Artificial Rupture of Membranes (Amniotomy) – Purpose, Procedure & Risks

 Amniotomy is a fairly safe procedure, however, it may not be an ideal choice for intensifying or starting labour for all women.
 Your doctor may be able to establish the same during your second or third-trimester ultrasound scan or while performing a vaginal exam that this procedure may not be a safe bet for you.
 Here are some instances that your doctor may advise against this procedure:

-1. If Baby’s Head is Not Fixed
+1. If Baby’s Head Is Not Fixed

 In case the baby’s head is in zero station or floating, this means that it is not fixed or engaged in the cervix.
 Under such a situation, your doctor may advise you against this procedure.

-2. If the Baby is in the Breech Position
+2. If the Baby Is in the Breech Position

 If the baby is in a breech position that includes brow presentation or face presentation or in any other such malpresentation, your doctor may not recommend the procedure.